 The pill is easy to get, but you need a prescription.
-Here’s the scoop on where to get birth control pills, how much they cost, and how you might be able to get them for free.
+Here’s the scoop on where to get birth control pills, how much they cost, and how you might be able to get them for free or low cost.

 How much do birth control pills cost?